 Central Texas HOP

 U.S. Department of Veterans Affairs

-If you qualify, these program pays for all, or portion of services rendered at Hamilton General Hospital, Family Practice Rural Health Clinic in Hamilton, and Family Practice of Mills County in Goldthwaite only.
-It does not pay for any services: labs, x-rays etc. that are sent to other facilities (i.e. radiology sends x-rays to Providence to be read.)
-These programs do not cover physician fees.
+If you qualify, this program pays for all or a portion of services rendered at Hamilton General Hospital and the Family Practice Rural Health Clinic in Hamilton only.
+It does not pay for any services: labs, x-rays, etc. that are sent to other facilities (i.e. radiology sends x-rays to S&W to read).
+This program also does not cover physician fees.
 The patient is responsible for these fees.
 Download an application*, complete and return to the front desk at Hamilton General Hospital along with:

-If you need assistance or have questions, please contact the Patient Financial Counselor at 254-386-1717.
+If you need assistance or have questions about the application, please contact the Patient Financial Counselor at 254-386-1717.
 The completed application can be faxed to 254-386-3988, emailed to [email protected], or mailed to:

 Patients that have medical conditions impeding their ability to work can get help to get back to work.
 DAR’s goal is to assist the patient with medical, physical, or even mental problems in returning to work.
 Patients must call 254-865-7239 to schedule an appointment.
 DARS comes to the Neighbor to Neighbor office once a month to see scheduled patients only.

 Visit DARS on the web for more information at www.dars.state.tx.us.

 Children in Texas without health insurance may be able to get low cost or free health coverage from the Children’s Health Insurance Program (CHIPs) or Children’s Medicaid.
 Both programs cover office visits, prescription drugs, dental care, eye exams, glasses, and much more.
 Contact the local Texas Department of State Health Services at (254) 386-8965 for more information or visit the Chips/Children’s Medicaid website at www.texcarepartnership.com.